GuitarML/TS-M1N3/README.md

 5. Build TS-M1NE from the Juce Projucer application.

 Note: Make sure to build in Release mode unless actually debugging.
 Debug mode will not keep up with real time playing.

+### Special Thanks
+Special thanks to the UAH (University of Alabama in Huntsville) [MLAMSK](https://github.com/mlamsk) Senior Design Team, whose research and hard work directly impacted the development of this plugin.